herongyang/DeepPurpose_Tutorials/README.md

 ## List of Tutorials

 - [DAVIS-Daylight-AAC.ipynb](./DAVIS-Daylight-AAC.ipynb) - A 10-line tutorial to create a DTI (Drug Target Interaction) model using DAVIS dataset with Daylight encoding on molecule's SMILES strings and AAC encoding on protein's sequence strings.
+- [DAVIS-ESPF-ESPF.ipynb](./DAVIS-ESPF-ESPF.ipynb) - A 10-line tutorial to create a DTI (Drug Target Interaction) model using DAVIS dataset with ESPF encoding on molecule's SMILES strings and ESPF encoding on protein's sequence strings.